PyAr/tutorial/traducidos/stdlib.rst

 different approaches to the same problem.
 Python provides a measurement tool that answers those questions immediately.

-For example, it may be tempting to use the tuple packing and unpacking feature instead of the traditional approach to swapping arguments.
+For ejemplo, it may be tempting to use the tuple packing and unpacking feature instead of the traditional approach to swapping arguments.
 The :mod:`timeit` module quickly demonstrates a modest performance advantage::